lydtechconsulting/component-test-framework/README.md

    <scope>test</scope>
 </dependency>
 ```
 7. With the dependency added, Lets add some config to initiate the Component tests.
+   1. In the `properties` block of your pom, add `<containers.stayup>true</containers.stayup>`
-This config introduces a minimal `component` profile to run all tests named with the pattern *CT.java.
+   2. This config introduces a minimal `component` profile to run all tests named with the pattern *CT.java.
 ```xml

 <profiles>
         <profile>
             <id>component</id>